Eterea/blender/docs/tips.md

 Use **Background** if you want a static image that doesn’t get in your way while modeling in orthographic views.

----

-**Select edges with same bevel weight**
+### Select edges with same bevel weight

 If you have edges with different bevel weights, e.g. 1.0, 0.5 and 0.25 while some have 0, and you want to select all with some bevel weight, whatever high it may be, you could try to select one with i.e. 0.5 and then use *Select > Select Similar > Bevel*.

 To select all edges with a bevel weight > 0, select one which has 0, then *Select > Select Similar > Bevel*.
 Now all edges with bevel weight = 0 are selected.
 Then press Ctrl+I to invert the selection.
 Now all edges with a weight above 0 are selected.

----

-**To convert a Blender loop to a circle,** use the Loop Tools add-on's Circle function.
+### To convert a Blender loop to a circle

+Use the Loop Tools add-on's Circle function.
 Select the edge loop, access the Loop Tools menu (usually through the N-panel or by right-clicking and selecting LoopTools), and choose "Circle".
 This will transform the selected edge loop into a circular shape.

 Steps: